Corporate Services Contact Us

 • A copy of a previous complaint made to the HR department or head of the department, as the case may be.

-It should be kept in mind that private parties can not directly lodge their cases in the labour court as a matter of right.
-They need to approach the labour commissioner on priority, regardless of whether the officer is able to redress the matter efficiently or not.
-While the matter reaches the labour court, people may be represented through labour lawyers for a better stand before the authorities.
-The reason being that ordinary people do not know the law as well as their legal rights granted through various statutes passed by the states and central government for the welfare of the working class in India.
+While the matter reaches the labour court, people may be represented by labour lawyers to have a stronger position before the authorities.
+The reason being that ordinary people do not know the law or their legal rights granted through various statutes passed by the states and the central government for the welfare of the working class in India.

 Labour Complaint in Online Mode

 The various labour departments of States and Union territories in India have their own online complaint redressal portals for labour disputes.
-Complainants may lodge their complaint online as well in case of any cause of action.
-The steps for labour complaint India through state complaint redressal portals are given below:
+Complainants may also lodge their complaint online in case of any cause of action.

 • Select the type of complaint